zhiggins11/Automatic-Image-Captioning/README.md

 ## Files
 - main.py: Main driver class
+- default.json: File for specifying the configuration of model and experiment
 - experiment.py: Main experiment class.
-Initialized based on config - takes care of training, saving stats and plots, logging and resuming experiments.
+Initialized based on config in default.json - takes care of training, saving stats and plots, logging and resuming experiments.
 - dataset_factory: Factory to build datasets based on config
 - model_factory.py: Factory to build models based on config
-- constants.py: constants used across the project
-- file_utils.py: utility functions for handling files
+- file_utils.py: Utility functions for handling files
-- caption_utils.py: utility functions to generate bleu scores
+- caption_utils.py: Utility functions to generate bleu scores
 - vocab.py: A simple Vocabulary wrapper
 - coco_dataset: A simple implementation of `torch.utils.data.Dataset` the Coco Dataset
+- sample.ipynb: File for generating sample captions on the test set.

 ## TODO
 1. Add transformations to training images to improve the model's performance on the validation and test sets.